Bundesdruckerei-GmbH/perma-id/README.md

 ## Description
 Base for dezentralized document and schema validation is the oppurtunity to retrieve schema definitions using a static resource location.
 This resource can get used by the publisher as well any other organizations which are developing implementations based on these schemas.

-Following these dezentralized manner, Bundesdruckerei is providing schemas which are fulfilling the validation needs for data Bundesdruckerei is the best organization to provide.
-For example Bundesdruckerei is publishing the german identity card, thats why the Bundesdruckerei can provide Schema definition for validation of the identity card numbers.
+For example Bundesdruckerei is printing the german identity card, thats why the Bundesdruckerei can provide schema definition for validation of the identity card numbers.
+Within this repo Bundesdruckerei is providing schemas which are fulfilling the validation needs for these data types.

 ## Example
 ### JSON-LD